raspberrypi/documentation/raspbian/applications/camera.md

 --analoggain,	-ag
 ```

-Sets the analog gain value directly on the sensor (floating point value from 1.0 to 8.0 for the OV5647 sensor on the version 1 camera board, and 1.0 to 12.0 for the IMX219 sensor on the version 2 board).
+Sets the analog gain value directly on the sensor (floating point value from 1.0 to 8.0 for the OV5647 sensor on Camera Module V1, and 1.0 to 12.0 for the IMX219 sensor on on Camera Module V2).

 ```
 --digitalgain,	-ag
 ```

-Sets the digital gain value applied by the ISP (floating point value from 1.0 to 255.0, however values over about 4.0 will produce over exposed images)
+Sets the digital gain value applied by the ISP (floating point value from 1.0 to 255.0, but values over about 4.0 will produce overexposed images)

 ```
 --mode,	-md